 Don’t Forget to Signal

 If you have the right equipment, stay put and try signaling for help.
 If you told anyone where you were going (which you should ALWAYS do), help should be on the way.
 If you feel like you need to move, leave a trail of breadcrumbs using sticks or rocks pointing in the direction you are moving so that rescuers know where to look for you.

 Water is essential for human life, and dehydration can happen faster than you think.
 While some may be able to survive without water for over a week, the harsh conditions of desert climates can greatly lower that survival time.

 Surviving in the desert is hard enough on its own; you don’t need the lack of water to make things worse.
-Whether you live in the desert or plan on taking a weekend trip, make sure to take extra precautions.
-It’s better to plan ahead than have to adapt to the moment.
-Pack more water than you think you’ll need, bring items that will help you keep cool, and always have a backup plan in case of emergencies.
+Whether you live in the desert or plan on a weekend trip, take extra precautions.
+It’s better to plan than have to adapt to the moment.
+Pack more water than you think you’ll need, bring items that will help you keep cool, and always have a backup plan in emergencies.